reganlosey/reganlosey/README.md

 ### Some Of My Hobbies:
   - Camping 🏕
   - Brazilian Jiu Jitsu 🥋
-  - Creating / learning new things!
+  - Creating / designing new things !
 <hr>

 ### Let's chat!